 International Field Placements

-International field placements are currently offered to BSW and MSW students completing their final, full-time placement in the United Kingdom (London, England, and Belfast, Northern Ireland), the Republic of Ireland (Dublin), Canada (Vancouver, British Columbia), and the Eastern Caribbean (Trinidad & Tobago).
+International field placements are offered to BSW and MSW students completing their final, full-time placement in the United Kingdom (London, England, and Belfast, Northern Ireland), the Republic of Ireland (Dublin), Canada (Vancouver, British Columbia), and the Eastern Caribbean (Trinidad & Tobago).
 Placements include clinical, case management, and administrative opportunities.
-Through these experiences students become familiar with host cultures and communities, and learn how social welfare services are interpreted and provided abroad.
-Each of our partner agencies provide a unique cultural experience and immersion opportunity.
+Through these experiences, students become familiar with host cultures and communities and learn how social welfare services are interpreted and provided abroad.
+Each of our partner agencies provides a unique cultural experience and immersion opportunity.

 Though these internships are often once-in-a-lifetime opportunities, they can also be bridges to future involvement with non-governmental organizations, Peace Corps or Fulbright proposals, advanced academic study, or a major transformation in one’s capacity to work with international clients in the U.S.

 International field placements are offered to both MSW and BSW students.
-Interested students should contact Dr. Neil Abell (firstname.lastname@example.org) or Quentin England (email@example.com) to learn more about the options.
+Interested students should contact Dr. Neil Abell (firstname.lastname@example.org) or Tan Edgerton (email@example.com) to learn more about the options.